The Kings and Merchants weep over Babylon

 torment and mourning – this is the torment that is described in Rev 14:9-12, and Rev 16:2-10, and of course the torment of the final judgment day

-I sit as a queen and I am not a widow – wrestling with the thought that Christ is not her husband
+I sit as a queen and I am not a widow – in great vain, the great harlot tries to assert that she is still the bride of Christ, and that she still has a husband (Christ).

 in one day – meaning “one thousand years,” 1467 to 2470, see 2 Peter 3:8, etc